-I provide a package with accommodation, boat hire and if you wish guiding.
+I provide a package with B&B, boat hire and if you wish guiding.
 You can also book your own self catering and I can provide boat hire and guiding.
 All are situated a short walk from restaurants and pubs.

 Lakeland House Bed & Breakfast

 Lakeland House B&B is situated in a quiet location at a short walk from restaurants and pubs.
 Your friendly hostess Trudy will do anything to make your stay pleasant and unforgettable.
 There are 4 ensuite bedrooms and a sitting room with comfortable chairs, a couch, tv, coffee/tea making facilities and a small fridge.
 Bedlinnen, towels and a continental style Self Service breakfast are included in the price.
 You will find all the ingredients you need to make your own breakfast in the kitchen.
 You can also make your own lunch and bring this out on the lake.
 A lunch box and a flask are provided free of charge.
-There is also free wifi.
-There is private parking at the B&B. The hire boats are moored a short drive away from the B&B (600 meters) and there is a parking beside the mooring.
+There is also free wifi and free parking at the B&B. The hire boats are moored a short drive away from the B&B (600 meters) and there is a parking beside the mooring.

 If you prefer to book your own holiday home there are several options in Killaloe.
 You will have to book these yourself and I can provide boat hire and guiding.
 Here are a few of the fishermans self catering favourites: